 Content Services are the latest breakthrough in the field of content management solutions.
 It is an accumulation of the latest services and micro-services which enable companies to achieve levels of efficiency which can take a business to the next level.

 What’s more, these services can apply equally to any type of company of any size, and also to any kind of department or work group within an organisation.
-Their strong ability to integrate through connectors and databases allows the system to work across teams and areas, handling different kinds of information and data.
+Content Services has a strong ability to integrate through connectors and databases allows the system to work across teams and areas, handling different kinds of information and data.

-The primary role that Content Services play is in the streamlining of workflows and automation of processes.
+The primary role that Content Services play is in the streamlining of workflows and automation of processes such as data capture and tagging.
 Whereas currently a business may have a dedicated team of administrators, Content Services can automatically receive information, capture the important data and input it into other software or deliver it straight to the relevant professional’s inbox.

 Storing all data in one place enables companies to remove many of their paper records.
-What’s more, doing so also gives the chance to improve the mobility of a workforce.
+Doing so also gives the chance to improve the mobility of a workforce.
 The rise of mobile applications and remote access enable workers to be on the road and still have full access to all of their files.

 Only 22% of organisations are familiar with Content Services.
 It is no secret to IT experts and those in technology that those who are early adopters and dive into new technology first often have the potential to benefit the most.
 Building on the efficiencies that Content Services have to offer, firms can develop a competitive advantage long before their rivals even begin to consider implementation.